Karanja6/Farmers-System/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple farmers weather check app.

 ## Technologies
 Project is created with:
+* Python
-* Lorem version: 12.3
+* Html
-* Ipsum version: 2.33
+* css
-* Ament library version: 999

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using vsc:

 ```
-$ cd ../lorem
-$ npm install
+$ vsc install
-$ npm start
+$ vsc start
 ```